 Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
-The current economic climate makes it uncertain that the Authority will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
+The current economic climate makes it uncertain that the Council will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
 If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
-It is estimated that the annual depreciation charge for buildings and their components would increase by £1.751m for every year that useful lives had to be reduced.
-Provisions The Authority has provisions of £11.879m, £3.988m of this relates to Insurance.
-An increase over the forthcoming year of 10% in either the total number of claims or the estimated average settlement would each have the effect of adding £0.399m to the provision needed.
-Arrears At 31 March 2012, the Authority had a balance of debtors of £28.988m.
-A review of significant balances suggested that an impairment of doubtful debts of 17.95% (£5.202m) was appropriate.
+It is estimated that the annual depreciation charge for buildings and their components would increase by £3.028m for every year that useful lives had to be reduced.
+Provisions The Council has provisions of £41.307m, £4.928m of this relates to Insurance.
+An increase over the forthcoming year of 10% in either the total number of claims or the estimated average settlement would each have the effect of adding £0.493m to the provision needed.
+Arrears At 31 March 2013, the Council had a balance of debtors of £30.490m.
+A review of significant balances suggested that an impairment of doubtful debts of 18.63% (£5.681m) was appropriate.
 However, significant changes to the current economic climate could affect the adequacy of this provision.
-If collection rates were to deteriorate, a doubling of the amount of the impairment of doubtful debts would require an additional £5.202m to set aside as an allowance.
-Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-A firm of consulting actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied.
-The effects on the net pensions liability of changes in individual assumptions can be measured.
-For instance, a 0.5% increase in the discount rate assumption would result in a decrease in the pension liability of £116.23m.
-However, the assumptions interact in complex ways.
-During 2011/2012, the Authority's actuaries advised that the net pensions liability had increased by £7.49m as a result of estimates being corrected as a result of experience and decreased by £96.23m attributable to updating of the assumptions used.
+If collection rates were to deteriorate, a doubling of the amount of the impairment of doubtful debts would require an additional £5.681m to be set aside as an allowance.